CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 ### 2 5 Unsafe projecting process / application development process

 Adaptations and advancements of IT systems, applications and control programs represent a critical intervention in the control system.
-Malfunctions can arise from functional errors in the case of inadequate test and validation steps, faulty or manipulated configuration data or weak points in the software, if important safety functions such as input and output Issuance or authorization checks are implemented inadequately.
+Faults can arise from functional errors in the case of inadequate test and validation steps, incorrect or manipulated configuration data or weak points in the software, if important safety functions such as on- and off-hook Issuance or authorization checks are implemented inadequately.

 Further dangers may arise from unsafe development environments, improper storage of program code, documentation or project data, as well as from the data transfer interfaces.

 ### 2 6 Insecure administration concept and remote administration

 The management of industrial control systems takes place in certain cases remotely via network access.
 Here are different public and private networks such.
 As telephone networks, wireless networks, mobile networks and increasingly the Internet.
-If these accesses are inadequately planned, configured insecure or are not monitored, attackers may be able to access individual OT components or the infrastructure unauthorized and thus circumvent the security mechanisms at the perimeter.
+If these accesses are inadequately planned, configured insecure or are not monitored, then attackers may be able to access individual OT components or the infrastructure unauthorized and thus circumvent the security mechanisms at the perimeter.

 Local administrators also have privileged rights that make abusive intrusion or compromised accounts attractive to attackers.

 ### 2 7 Insufficient monitoring and detection procedures

 The monitoring of operating states of the process to be automated is an essential function of industrial control systems.
 For example, warnings that are relevant to the process (eg if levels are exceeded) and technical parameters (eg temperatures, valve positions) are displayed.
-On the other hand, there is often a lack of adequate monitoring of the supporting IT infrastructure.
+In contrast, there is often a lack of adequate monitoring of the supporting IT infrastructure.

 If unusual or security-relevant events of such operating environments are not or only insufficiently monitored, attempts to attack, network bottlenecks or foreseeable failures can not be detected early.